vanzaam/freeaps/README.md

-# FreeAPS X
+# OpenAPS

-FreeAPS X - an artificial pancreas system for iOS based on [OpenAPS Reference](https://github.com/openaps/oref0) algorithms
+OpenAPS - an artificial pancreas system for iOS based on [OpenAPS Reference](https://github.com/openaps/oref0) algorithms

-FreeAPS X uses original JavaScript files of oref0 and provides a user interface (UI) to control and set up the system
+OpenAPS uses original JavaScript files of oref0 and provides a user interface (UI) to control and set up the system

 ## Documentation